 More access to wild land also presents a unique opportunity for foraging, fishing, and hunting.
 Your own property may even serve as a hub for fresh foods.
 Many people who move to the country like to indulge their inner gardener.
 With land at your disposal, you might also consider raising backyard hens, meat birds, goats, or pigs.

-You’d be surprised at how much food you can produce in a single growing season.
+Anyway, you’d be surprised at how much food you can produce in a single growing season.
 Check out this backyard garden harvest video for a glimpse into sustainable permaculture.

 That 24/7 hubbub that drew you to the city might be doing more damage than good.
 It turns out that a constant chorus of angry taxis, screeching trains, and sirens can lead to overstimulation and, subsequently, stress.